aaytak/hydra/README.md

 # hydra
 This is my implementation of the card game Hydra using C++.
 Written by Kat Driscoll at the University of Waterloo for CS246 in Spring 2021.
+It uses several OOP design patterns, such as the observer.

 <br><br>
 <b>Game Rules:</b><br>